Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 That should bring everything back up.
 **NOTE: You can close the terminal without the bot disconnecting, however if you shut down your computer, close the lid, or let it sleep you will have to restart the bot again.**

-You don't need to do anything else! :smile: You can check out the [wiki articles](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") to find out how to use your bot. :grin: